Using the Cloudera Observability user interface

 You can identify trends as well as baselines by analyzing your engine’s or cluster’s performance trends from the Trends chart widget and the Trend tab.
 Where:

-• The Trends time-series chart widget, displays more detailed metrics about the processed jobs and queries and enables you to view historical trends for analysis when you select a predefined or custom time period from the Time-Range filter list.
+• The engine's job or query Trends time-series chart widget, displays more detailed metrics about the processed jobs and queries and enables you to view historical trends for analysis when you select a predefined or custom time period from the Time-Range filter list.

-Location: This chart widget is found on the engine's page, which is accessed by selecting the workload cluster for analysis and then selecting the engine of interest. from the navigation panel.
+Location: This chart widget is found on the Cluster Summary and the engine Summary pages, which are accessed by selecting the environment and then the cluster for analysis or by selecting the environment, followed by the cluster, and then the engine for analysis.

 • The Trends tab, displays the job or query's instances executed during the selected time period.
 Depending on the engine, the Trends page displays a job's historical trend from Duration, Data Input, and Data Output histogram charts or lists the runs of the query to show how its performance changes overtime.

-Location: The Trends tab is found on the Jobs or Query's page, which is accessed by selecting the workload cluster for analysis and then selecting the engine of interest from the navigation panel.
-Depending on the engine chosen, from the Trends chart widget, click Total Jobs or Total Queries and then from the Jobs or Queries page, select the job or query of interest and then select the Trends tab.
+Location: The Trends tab is found on the Jobs or Query's page, which is accessed by selecting the environment, followed by the cluster and then the engine for analysis, then depending on the engine, clicking the Total Jobs or Total Queries in the Job Trend chart widget, selecting the job or query of interest, and then selecting the Trends tab.